srpeirce/Advent2017/README.md

 362  747  806--->   ...
 What is the first value written that is larger than your puzzle input?
 Your puzzle answer was 349975.

+## --- Day 4: High-Entropy Passphrases ---
+> This was light relief from yesterday's puzzle.
+I decided to encapsulate the logic in a value object using a `TryParse` method (very much in-keeping with C#)
+A new system policy has been put in place that requires all accounts to use a passphrase instead of simply a password.
+A passphrase consists of a series of words (lowercase letters) separated by spaces.

+To ensure security, a valid passphrase must contain no duplicate words.
+For example:
+aa bb cc dd ee is valid.
+aa bb cc dd aa is not valid - the word aa appears more than once. aa bb cc dd aaa is valid - aa and aaa count as different words.
+The system's full passphrase list is available as your puzzle input.
+How many passphrases are valid?
+Your puzzle answer was 386.

+### --- Part Two ---
+For added security, yet another system policy has been put in place.
+Now, a valid passphrase must contain no two words that are anagrams of each other - that is, a passphrase is invalid if any word's letters can be rearranged to form any other word in the passphrase.
+For example:
+abcde fghij is a valid passphrase. abcde xyz ecdab is not valid - the letters from the third word can be rearranged to form the first word. a ab abc abd abf abj is a valid passphrase, because all letters need to be used when forming another word. iiii oiii ooii oooi oooo is valid. oiii ioii iioi iiio is not valid - any of these words can be rearranged to form any other word.
+Under this new system policy, how many passphrases are valid?
+Your puzzle answer was 208.
+Both parts of this puzzle are complete!
+They provide two gold stars: **